browserengineering/book/book/reflow.md

         self.timer = Timer()
 ```

-Then we call `start` every time we start doing something useful.
+Then we call `start` every time we start one of the phases above.
 For
 example, in `browse`, I start the `Downloading` phase:

 ``` {.python}
 self.timer.start("Downloading")
 ```

-I\'m just going to go ahead and insert one of these for each of the
-bullet points above.
 Then, at the end of `render`, I stop the timer:

 ``` {.python}
 self.timer.stop()